Wormnest/nonocab/readme.txt

 NoNoCAB is a competitive AI which uses trains, trucks, buses, aircraft and ships.

-Current version: 7, released January 13, 2022.
+Current version: 8, released March 20, 2023.

 Contents
 --------